annasarabasheva/Portfolio-Site/README.md

-# Portfolio-Site
+# 📂 Portfolio-Site
-# Hristiyan Borisov Portfolio

 Welcome to my **Porfolio Project** repository!
-This project showcases my skills, experience, and projects in a visually appealing and interactive manner.
-It's built with **React.js** and designed to give you a seamless experience when browsing my personal information and technical expertise.
+This project showcases the skills, experience, and projects of a client in a visually appealing and interactive manner.
+While this portfolio is not my personal portfolio, I created it as a practice project to enhance my web development skills.

+The site is built with **React.js** and is designed to provide a seamless experience when browsing the client's personal information and technical expertise.
+This project served as a valuable opportunity to improve my understanding of React, UI/UX design, and responsive web development.

+Feel free to explore the project and the technologies used to build it!

 ---